UoM-MSc-Robotics-2024-Team-1/t1_leo_nav/README.md

   - `robot_navigate.py` containing various functions for navigation using nav2.

 The main launch file is `t1_nav`, though `t1_rover` can also be launched independently if you dont want navigation.

+# T1 Rover User Interface (t1_ui)

+The T1 Rover User Interface (t1_ui) is a graphical application designed to facilitate navigation and control of the T1 Rover system.
+This user-friendly interface enables operators to interact with the rover, providing essential functionalities for navigation and system control.
+Key features include:

+- **State Machine Control**: Initiate the rover's state machine for autonomous operation.
+- **Position Setting and Navigation**: Define target positions and command the rover to navigate to specified coordinates.
+- **Emergency Stop**: Halt rover motion instantaneously with the emergency stop functionality.
+- **Start Position Configuration**: Configure the rover's start position for accurate navigation.
+- **Return to Start Position**: Command the rover to return to its designated starting location.

+The application also incorporates robust connectivity checks to ensure seamless communication between the rover and the control system.
+These checks verify connectivity with both the rover hardware and the NUC (Mini PC), providing real-time status updates to the user.

+**This is automatically run with t1_nav for ease of use.**

 ## Installation